-5-2-1 Configuring 2/4/5.1-Channel Audio
+5-2-1 Configuring 2/4/5.1/7.1-Channel Audio

-The motherboard provides three audio jacks on the back panel which support 2/4/5.1-channel^(Note) audio.
+The motherboard provides three audio jacks on the back panel which support 2/4/5.1/7.1^(Note)-channel audio.
 The picture to the right shows the default audio jack assignments.
+The integrated HD (High Definition) audio provides jack retasking capability that allows the user to change the function for each jack through the audio driver.